ChrisWhealy/edge-cdn-store/docs/explanation.md

 The current display of the cache contents is a bare-bones implementation that currently offer no administrative tools.
 This needs to be implemented.

+One useful feature would be the ability to alter the cache size without needing to restart the server.
+This could be achieved by implementing a wrapper around `EvictionManager`, but the actual details need further investigation.